 When you reach the bottom of the tree, cut the ribbon with enough length to make a little swirl at the end.

 As you decorate your tree, take a few steps back once in a while to check the overall look.
 This allows you to view your design with fresh eyes and see what needs reworking.
+Take a few pictures from different angles to get a new perspective as well.

 Decorating a Christmas tree with ribbon is a fun activity that can be enjoyed with the entire family.
 Experiment with different themes for your tree.
 When you’re happy with the results, add ornaments to complete your display.